Sky-dreamerland/Build-a-Survey-Form/README.md

 Inside the form element, you can select an option from a group of at least two radio buttons that are grouped using the name attribute
-Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute Inside the form element, you are presented with a textarea for additional comments Inside the form element, you are presented with a button with id of submit to submit all the inputs
+Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute Inside the form element, you are presented with a textarea for additional comments Inside the form element, you are presented with a button with id of submit to submit all the inputs.